gokulk2003/tdengine_golang/README.md

 ## Usage

-1. **Clone the Repository**: Clone or download the repository containing the Java source code.
+1. **Compile the Code**: Compile the Java source code using the following command:

     ```bash
-    git clone <repository_url>
-    ```

-2. **Compile the Code**: Compile the Java source code using the following command:

-    ```bash
     javac main.java
     ```

-3. **Run the Program**: Execute the compiled Java program using the following command:
+2. **Run the Program**: Execute the compiled Java program using the following command:

     ```bash
     java main
     ```

-4. **Output**: The program will fetch XML data from the specified URL, parse it, and print the values of specified tags to the console.
+3. **Output**: The program will fetch XML data from the specified URL, parse it, and print the values of specified tags to the console.